 At the onset of WW1, many Australian South Sea Islanders volunteered for the AIF.
 The Defence Act also placed restrictions on their enlistments with many suffering the same fate as Aboriginal volunteers – ‘insufficient European parentage’.
 Others made it through the first stage of enlistment, only to be later discharged from the Training Depot.Despite these barriers, many did manage to enlist and served with pride.
 James Murray, the son of Tarry Murray and Julia Stone from Bundaberg was assigned to the 9th Battalion in the Middle East before a medical discharge due to Tuberculosis.
 James returned to the Bundaberg district after the war.
 Leslie Thomas Wogas was from Northern New South Wales when he enlisted at Murwillumbah and later trained in Brisbane.
 Wogas served in the Middle East with the 11th LHR as part of the 20th Reinforcements, known as the ‘Queensland Black Watch’.
 After the war he lived and worked in the Northern Rivers area.

-The Carrisey brothers Thomas and Willie were working as stockmen on Listowel Downs via Blackall when they enlisted in July 1917.
+The Carrisey brothers Thomas and Willie were working as stockmen on Listowel Downs via Blackall in Western Queensland when they enlisted in July 1917.
 After spending time at the No 1 Depot, both were discharged as ‘having been irregularly enlisted’ with a further note on the attestation form stating ‘No European Parentage’.
-Following their discharge, the brothers returned to their work in Western Queensland.
+Following their discharge, the brothers returned to their work on properies in Western Queensland.

 The following is a list of the known soldiers with Australian South Sea Islander heritage: